fjrefluxx/DTN7-ESP/README.md

 2. ESP memory bundle storage.

     Simply stores a pre-defined maximum number of bundles in the internal memory.
-    Bundles are stored without encoding, so accessing bundles is fast but the required memory per bundle is highest.
+    Bundles are stored without encoding, so accessing bundles is fast, but the required memory per bundle is the highest.

     > [!IMPORTANT]
     > When the limit of storable bundles is exceeded, the access performance degrades drastically due to the automatic batch-wise search and deletion of the oldest bundles in memory to make space for new bundles.